Previous Post: Day 3 – Bustard Islands Camp To Eagle Nest Point

 Once back down to the canoe the answer became obvious.
 In our rush to get to that hilltop view of Devil’s Door we had not noticed the 30-meter “path” littered with boulders going up to a plateau.
 We walked up to the ridge and looked down another 30 meters to the shoreline and a tranquil bit of water below the rapids.
 This was going to be much easier than expected!

 We got the bags – the two Hooligan Packs and the two duffels – and the four paddles over first.
 Then I went back for the canoe.
 Max decided this portage would be captured in video and stood on the top of the path as I carried it up and over.
-Since the canoe was backwards, the first thing I had to do once the canoe was up on my shoulders was whirl the thing around.
+Since the front of the canoe was at the rear, the first thing I had to do once the canoe was up on my shoulders was whirl the thing around.
 As for the carry – total time?
 Two minutes!
 No big deal!

 However, if you are looking for a bit more drama to go along with the name of the rapids, check out the account of the portage in this YouTube video – Devil’s Door Rapids – uploaded by a solo paddler earlier this year.
 The Devil’s Door Rapids section begins at 10:00 and goes on for four minutes.
 It gives viewers a false impression and seriously over-hypes the 60-meter carry.